 Need help choosing your nursery colors?
 Dig out those paint chips!
-These color tips and tricks will take you from inspiration to paint selection, helping you pull together a palette that you and your little one will love for years to come.
+There are several tips and tricks to take you from inspiration to paint selection, helping you pull together a palette that you and your little one will love for years to come.

 Before you find yourself up a ladder with any old shade of paint, holster that paintbrush and take a moment to consider the room itself.
-Is your baby’s room big or small?
-Does it benefit from natural light or is it in need of some brightening?
+Whether you have a larger or smaller space to work with can give a great indicator of the type of colors you should work with.

 Settle on a Style or Theme